derekr/flip/readme.md

 # Flip

-A simple singleton key-function store for registering feature toggles and varient values.
+A simple singleton key-function store for registering feature toggles and variant values.

 ## Install